 - Collective Bargaining Agreements: These are agreements between employers and labor unions that regulate working conditions, wages, and other employment-related issues.
 Employers must comply with the provisions of any applicable collective bargaining agreements.

 It is important for employers to stay up-to-date with changes to these laws and regulations, as non-compliance can result in legal issues.
 To comply with the regulations of payroll in Argentina, you are welcome to get a consultation from our Argentinian specialists.
-They will not only offer you detailed guidance but also offer you practical assistance in this regard and they can also help you open a company in Argentina.
+They will not only offer you detailed guidance, but also offer you practical assistance in this regard and they can also help you open a company in Argentina.

 Cloud payroll in Argentina